codethenews/encyclopedia-of-storytelling/encyclopedia.md

 ## statistics
+~Numbers and stuff...
 ### Resources
 * [Math basics for journalists: Working with averages and percentages](https://journalistsresource.org/home/math-for-journalists/)
 * [Statistical terms used in research studies: A primer for media](https://journalistsresource.org/home/statistics-for-journalists/)
 * [Addressing journalistic innumeracy and math phobia: A sequence of resources to sharpen your mind](https://journalistsresource.org/media/journalistic-innumeracy-math-phobia-sequence-resources-to-sharpen-your-mind/)

+## sticky (position)
+A useful CSS property that makes things stick in place in the browser, enabling lots of story possibilities.
+- This [photo essay](https://www.nationalgeographic.com/culture/graphics/women-war-conflict-nigeria-peru-iraq-philippines-international-day-of-girl) is driven by its portraits,

+-

 ## timeline
 [presentation / layout]